Black-necked crane: Behaviour and ecology

+Their loud trumpeting calls are similar to those of other cranes.

 These birds are very wary, but in some areas they are accustomed to the local people who do not disturb them.
 These cranes appear to be able to distinguish people in traditional dress and are especially wary of others.

+Diet and feeding

+They feed on the tubers of sedges, plant roots, earthworms, insects and other invertebrates, frogs and other small vertebrates.
+They may also feed on fallen grains of barley, oats and buckwheat and will sometimes dig up and feed on potatoes, carrots and turnips.

+Black-necked cranes forage on the ground in small groups, often with one bird acting as a sentinel.
+In winter, the groups arrive and leave the feeding grounds together, but may split into family groups, each group keeping their own small feeding territories in a big marshes or fields.
+They spend nearly 75% of the day foraging with peak feeding in the early morning and late afternoon.
+While foraging, they keep walking and they also walk long distances between the feeding spots.
+In this manner, they cover several kilometers a day while foraging.

+Reproduction

+At Tso Kar, Ladakh, India.
 100 odd of this species come to India every year for breeding.
-Photograph taken at Tso Kar, Ladakh, India.

 Like many other crane species, they are believed to form long-lasting pair bonds and dancing displays are made during the breeding season.
 The breeding birds are territorial and will chase away any intruders of the same species immediately, though they are generally tolerant of other species.
 The nest site is usually a pre-existing mud island inside a large shallow wetland, sometimes shared along with bar-headed goose.
 The nest varies from a scantily lined scratch in the ground to a structure made of grass, rushes and weeds with a depression in the centre, sometimes the eggs laid directly on the grass without any structure.
 Eggs are laid mainly in May and June.
 One or two eggs.
 The birds are relatively more wary when the young ones are small.
 Till the time when the young ones are able to fly, the family kept moving around the nesting location, but later the family started traveling far and wide in the course of a day.
 Though the young ones are able to forage independently, usually they accompany the parents during foraging.
 Short, subdued nasal "kurrr" calls are used by the family to keep in contact and also by adults to indicate availability of food to juveniles.
 The adults were found to feed the young ones mainly with fish in Ladakh, adults fishing like herons.